-- A. Wireless telecommunications facilities may be located in the Town of Shutesbury upon the granting of a Special Permit from the Planning Board in accordance with the requirements set forth herein and the requirements for Special Permits contained in Section 9.2. - B. Wherever feasible, wireless communication devices shall be located on existing towers or other non-residential structures, minimizing proliferation of new towers. - C. Wireless communication structures shall be built with structural integrity to accommodate devices operated by another carrier with little or no modification. - D. Wireless communication buildings shall be no larger than 500 square feet and 12 feet high, shall be designed to match other accessory buildings on site, and shall be used only for the housing of equipment related to the particular Wireless Communication Facility on site.
+- this zoning bylaw.
+In the case of a special permit, such requests must be made by the applicant no later than the close of the public hearing.
+An affirmative or negative vote under this paragraph shall not be construed as an approval or disapproval of the permit sought. - B. Wherever feasible, wireless communication devices shall be located on existing towers or other non-residential structures, minimizing proliferation of new towers. - C. Wireless communication structures shall be built with structural integrity to accommodate devices operated by another carrier with little or no modification. - D. Wireless communication buildings shall be no larger than 500 square feet and 12 feet high, shall be designed to match other accessory buildings on site, and shall be used only for the housing of equipment related to the particular Wireless Communication Facility on site.